White KPM Berlin porcelain with a red accent circle in the background.

 COLORS OF BERLIN

-The COLORS OF BERLIN cups tell of the connection between the porcelain manufacturer and its hometown.
-Whether green like the Tiergarten, blue like the lakes of Köpenick, sand colors like the popular beach in Wannsee or anthracite like the fashionable Mitte - as a tribute to the urban manufacturing district, the BERLIN breakfast cup designed by Enzo Mari appears in shimmering luster colors.
-They shimmer as multifaceted as the metropolis itself, where they are still passionately handcrafted by KPM Berlin today.
+The COLORS OF BERLIN mugs tell of the connection between the porcelain manufactory and its home city.
+Whether green like the Tiergarten, blue like the lakes of Köpenick, sandy colors like the popular beach in Wannsee or anthracite like the fashionable Mitte district - the BERLIN mug designed by Enzo Mari appears in shimmering luster colors as a tribute to the urban manufactory district.
+They are as multifaceted as the metropolis itself, where they are still passionately handmade by KPM Berlin today.

 Sold out